nyu-ossd-s19/email-detector-team-12/README.md

 Select any file within the directory `email-detector-team-12` in the pop-up provided.

-The icon should now be
+The icon should now be presented on your Firefox Browser until you close it

 # Contributing